MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 ![Record Client Secret](image-34.png)

-3. Assign the necessary role to your application using Azure CLI.
-Log in using az login first:
+3. Assign the necessary role to interact with the APC Gateway to your application by running the following Azure CLI command.
+Replace or assign values to `$SUB_ID` with your subscription id, `RG_NAME` with resource group name where the APC Gateway resource is and `$GATEWAY_NAME` for and the APC Gateway resource name.
+Log in using `az login` if you have to:

 ```sh
 az role assignment create --role 609c0c20-e0a0-4a71-b99f-e7e755ac493d